lexicon_entry

 - ValueError

-when converted to a string is greater than the givennumber_indexes
+If thenumber_indexesof theint_valuewhen converted to a string is greater than the givennumber_indexes.

 get_global_lowest_ranks